thu-ml/HiDe-Prompt/README.md

 ## Usage
 To reproduce the results mentioned in our paper, execute the training script in /training_script/{train_{dataset}_{backbone}.sh}. e.g.
-- if you want to train the continual learning model on CIFAR-100 with ViT-B-16 checkpoint as the backbone, you can execute the following command:
+- HiDe-Prompt: if you want to train the continual learning model on CIFAR-100 with the ViT-B-16 checkpoint used as the backbone, you can execute the following command:
 ```
 python -m torch.distributed.launch \
         --nproc_per_node=8 \